AI in Food

 Strategic takeaway

-If youre a CPG, your SEO equivalent in grocery is now "do LLM meal planners include my SKU when generating a weeknight chicken recipe?" — start auditing.
+If you're a CPG, your SEO equivalent in grocery is now whether LLM meal planners will include your SKU when generating a weeknight chicken recipe.
+Start auditing.

 Get the next signal in your inbox.